kevindelorme/Valmod-Expansion/README.md

 3. New challenges : (in progress, NOK)
  - Valmod Classes Callenges modifications (NOK)
-	- some classes challenges are not working
+	- some classes challenges are not working -> need to fix them
  - New classes specifics challenges
 	- Spy (in progress)
 		- objectives : Lockpicking, ZombieKill (NOK)